freenas/freenas-docs/userguide/tasks.rst

    +----------------+-----------------------------+-------------------------------------------------------------------------------------------------------------+

-.. note:: Scrub tasks are run if and only if the threshhold is met or exceeded *and* the task is scheduled to run on the date marked.

 Review the default selections and, if necessary, modify them to meet the needs of the environment.
-Note that the :guilabel:`Threshold days` field is used to prevent scrubs from running too often, and overrides the schedule chosen in the other fields.
-Also, if a pool is locked or unmounted when a scrub is scheduled to occur, it will not be scrubbed.
+Scrub tasks cannot run for locked or unmounted pools.

 Scheduled scrubs can be deleted with the :guilabel:`Delete` button, but this is not recommended. **Scrubs can provide an early indication